Issued: 11:00am Tuesday 14th July 2020

 Contacting the Trust

-You will still be able to report issues on the Hills and Commons by calling 01684 892002 and following the advice on the switchboard message.
+Please report report issues on the Hills and Commons by calling 01684 892002 and following the advice on the switchboard message.
 Staff will attend as required.
 Please always call 999 in an emergency.

+If you have any queries or comments, please email or write to us.
+Staff will be unable to deal with any comments at the front desk during opening hours.
 Staff can be contacted by email although some staff may be working from home with flexible working times.

 Residents' and Annual Car Park passes